 If you regularly use an electric space heater in your home, proper use and safety are key.
 Many people use a small portable heater to keep a room extra warm without spiking the oil or gas bill.
 However, most space heaters consume a lot of electricity.

 When you decide to bring out the space heater and electric blanket, inspect the cords and the edges of blanket for fraying and signs of wear and tear.
 General best practice is that it’s best to replace these items every five years because of wear and tear and also to match modern energy consumption.
+Did you know that your windows could be letting valuable heat escape from your home?
+If your windows are old, or damaged by the weather, there’s a chance that they are letting you down.
+Consider getting some replacement windows to see if you could notice a dramatic difference in your energy bills during the winter months.

 Practice good space heater safety